-The 2018 Charleston County Comprehensive Plan (CCCP; Charleston County Council 2018) covers the project study area south of the Wando River.
-The CCCP presents particular elements designed to accomplish the county's vision regarding the pattern, quality, and intensity of land uses; the provision of public facilities and services; economic development; availability of housing; and preservation of natural and cultural resources.
-Future land uses identified by the CCCP in the study area vicinity consist of urban/suburban cultural community protection, urban/suburban mixed use, parks/recreation/open space, residential/special management, planned development, commercial, and sweetgrass basket stand special consideration area.
-The project study area is within the county's designated Urban Growth Boundary (UGB).
-The CCCP encourages compact growth in already developed areas, redevelopment, and infill of existing vacant sites inside the UGB, particularly where employment and residential density are the greatest, and discourages development in low-growth areas.
+The 2008 Charleston County Comprehensive Plan (Charleston County 2008) covers the project study area south of the Wando River.
+The plan identifies future land uses in the immediate vicinity of the project study area as urban/suburban cultural community protection, parks/recreation/open space, planned development, commercial, and sweetgrass basket stand special consideration area.
+The project study area is within the county's designated Urban Growth Boundary.
+The county encourages compact growth in already developed areas, redevelopment, and infill of existing vacant sites inside this Urban Growth Boundary over development in low growth areas, giving high priority to areas of greatest employment and residential density (Charleston County 2008).

-The 2016 Charleston County People 2 Parks Plan (Charleston County Park and Recreation Commission 2017a) objectively prioritizes bicycle and pedestrian network recommendations throughout Charleston County, provides cost estimates, and recommends project implementation strategies.
+The 2016 Charleston County People 2 Parks Plan (Charleston County Park & Recreation Commission 2017) objectively prioritizes bicycle and pedestrian network recommendations throughout Charleston County, provides cost estimates, and recommends project implementation strategies.
 The plan identifies a potential bicycle and pedestrian corridor in the project study area along SC 41 between Harper's Ferry Way and US 17 and along the entire length of Dunes West and Park West Boulevards.

-The 2019 Town of Mount Pleasant Comprehensive Plan (Town of Mount Pleasant 2019) identifies future land uses in the immediate vicinity of the project study area as recreation/open space, conservation/marsh/wetlands, settlement community, mixed neighborhood, conventional residential neighborhood, traditional residential neighborhood, rural residential, community scale commercial, neighborhood scale commercial, business and industry, community facilities, and marine/waterfront gateway.
-The marine/waterfront gateway designation at the Wando River Bridge at the entrance to the Town of Mount Pleasant on SC 41 is intended to provide an integrated district with a network of pedestrian paths and streetscapes, including walks along the waterfront.
+The 2014 Town of Mount Pleasant Comprehensive Plan (Town of Mount Pleasant 2014) identifies future land uses in the immediate vicinity of the project study area as urban/suburban cultural community protection, parks/recreation/open space, planned development, commercial, and waterfront gateway.
+The waterfront gateway designation at the Wando River Bridge at the entrance to the Town of Mount Pleasant on SC 41 is intended to provide an integrated district with a network of pedestrian paths and streetscapes, including walks along the waterfront.

 Most of the town's growth in recent years has been outwards or northwards along US 17 and SC 41.
 For a number of reasons, infill and redevelopment have become more compelling as a policy issue for the town.
-The plan recommends that infill and redevelopment should occur in such a way as to preserve the character of nearby residential areas, with buffers and transition zones where appropriate (Town of Mount Pleasant 2019).
+The plan recommends that infill and redevelopment should occur in such a way as to preserve the character of nearby residential areas, with buffers and transition zones where appropriate (Town of Mount Pleasant 2014).